fathiismail/DevSecOps_Pipeline_Jenkins/README.md

-# DevSecOps Pipeline for Secure Software Development
+# DevSecOps Pipeline for Secure Software Development with Jenkins

 This repository provides a comprehensive guide to implementing a DevSecOps pipeline for secure software development.
-The guide covers all stages of the pipeline, including the installation of essential tools, configuration of the environment, integration of security checks, and setting up a CI/CD pipeline.
+The guide covers all stages of the pipeline, including the installation of essential tools, configuration of the environment, integration of security checks SAST/DAST , SCA and DefectDojo as vulnerability management system , and setting up a CI/CD pipeline with Jenkins.

 ## 1. Setting Up the Environment